docker/docs/compose/compose-file/index.md

 - `source`: The name of the config as it exists in Docker.
 - `target`: The path and name of the file to be mounted in the service's task containers.
 Defaults to `/<source>` if not specified.
-- `uid` and `gid`: The numeric UID or GID which owns the mounted config file within in the service's task containers.
+- `uid` and `gid`: The numeric UID or GID that owns the mounted config file within in the service's task containers.
 Both default to `0` on Linux if not specified.
 Not supported on Windows.
 - `mode`: The permissions for the file that is mounted within the service's